DrDonk/OC4VM/tools.md

 This utility alters the AMD cores patch settings that are stored in config.plist.

-Note: You must ensure the guest VM cores match the setting when you restart the VM or you willlikely get a kernel panic.
+Note: You must ensure the guest VM cores match the setting when you restart the VM or you will likely get a kernel panic.

 ```
 Usage: amdcpu <cores>